 Studying For the MCAT

-We recommend test prep.
+I recommend test prep.
 You know your study habits, strengths, and weaknesses, so you’ll want to create a personalized MCAT study plan for yourself.
 Check out the best MCAT mobile apps to help you prepare even better.

-Once you dig into the material, take some diagnostics tests, and consider your current school and work schedule, work backwards to create a study plan.
+Once you dig into the material, take some diagnostics tests, and consider your current school and work schedule, work backward to create a study plan.
 Many students find it helpful to go ahead and book their MCAT exam date for an exact deadline by when they need to master the material.

 What is the best way to prepare for the MCAT?
 The best way to prepare for the MCAT is 3-6 months to study, preferably with the help of an experienced MCAT tutor.